AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

-  **Raspberry Pi** (ARM) Linux: GSAS-II has been installed on both 32-bit and the 64-bit version of the Raspberry Pi OS (formerly called Raspbian) and some older compiled binaries are provided at present for both, but 32-bit support may not continue.
+  **Raspberry Pi** (ARM) Linux: GSAS-II has been installed on both 32-bit and the 64-bit version of the Raspberry Pi OS (formerly called Raspbian) and some older compiled binaries are provided at present for both.
 It is expected that these binaries will also function on Ubuntu Linux for Raspberry Pi, but this has not been tried.
+Updated 64-bit binaries will be created if someone requests them, but 32-bit support, probably not.
   The performance of GSAS-II on a Raspberry Pi is not blindingly fast, but one can indeed run GSAS-II on a motherboard that costs only $15 (perhaps even one that costs $5) and uses <5 Watts!

   Note that the 64-bit OS is preferred on the models where it can be run (currently including models 3A+, 3B, 3B+, 4, 400, CM3, CM3+, CM4,
-  and Zero 2 W) .
+  and Zero 2 W).
 With the 32-bit Raspberry Pi OS, which does run on all Raspberry Pi models, it is necessary to use the OS distribution's versions of Python and its packages, `see here   for more information
   <https://advancedphotonsource.github.io/GSAS-II-tutorials/install-pip.html>`_.